Coherence turned on by incoherent light: Model

-\end{widetext} In this equation, the atomic (de-)excitation operators are given as $\sigma_-^k=|g_k\ra\la e_k|$, $\sigma_+^k=|e_k\ra\la g_k|$, the atomic decay rates explicitly read $\gamma_k=d_k^2\omega_k^3/6\pi\epsilon_0\hbar c^3$, and $\Gamma\equiv\Gamma(\omega_0r_{12}/c)$, $\Omega\equiv \Omega(\omega_0r_{12}/c)$ are the real and imaginary parts of the {\it retarded} dipole-dipole interaction strength $T_{12}=\Gamma+i\Omega$, which in particular describes collective effects such as super-radiance \cite{agarwal74,Andrews1987,salama}\footnote{ In the chemical physics literature \cite{Andrews1987,salama,frost2014}, the complex retarded dipole-dipole interaction strength is defined as $\Omega+i\Gamma$, which up to a phase factor coincides with the one adopted in this work.}.
-The physical meaning of the real and imaginary parts of $T_{12}$ can be unambiguously identified from the structure of the master equation (\ref{meq}): Terms proportional to $i\Omega$ describe oscillatory, reversible, non-radiative excitation exchange between both molecules.
+\end{widetext} In this equation, the atomic (de-)excitation operators are given as $\sigma_-^k=|g_k\ra\la e_k|$, $\sigma_+^k=|e_k\ra\la g_k|$, the atomic decay rates read $\gamma_k=d_k^2\omega_k^3/6\pi\epsilon_0\hbar c^3$, and $\Gamma\equiv\Gamma(\omega_0r_{12}/c)$, $\Omega\equiv \Omega(\omega_0r_{12}/c)$ are the real and imaginary parts, respectively, of the {\it retarded} dipole-dipole interaction strength $T_{12}=\Gamma+i\Omega$, which in particular generates collective effects such as super-radiance \cite{agarwal74,Andrews1987,salama}\footnote{In the chemical physics literature \cite{Andrews1987,salama,frost2014}, the complex retarded dipole-dipole interaction strength is defined as $\Omega +i\Gamma $, which up to a phase factor coincides with the one adopted in this work.}.
+The physical meaning of the real and imaginary parts of $T_{12}$ can be unambiguously identified from the structure of the master equation (\ref{meq}): Terms proportional to $i\Omega$ describe oscillatory, reversible, non-radiative excitation exchange between both molecules, and lead to the formation of delocalized excitonic states.
 Terms proportional to $\Gamma$ represent (collective) radiative decay processes, following a non-radiative excitation exchange between the molecules.
-Accordingly, $\Gamma$ and $\Omega$ are associated with life time and energy shift of the (entangled, Dicke) eigenstates\footnote{For brevity, we provide the expressions for $\Delta=0$, whereas the formulas for arbitrary $\Delta$ can be found, for instance, in \cite{MayKuehn04,ficek02}.} $(|e_1,g_2\ra\pm|e_2,g_1\ra/\sqrt{2})$, $|e_1,e_2\ra$ of the dipole-coupled molecular dimer, respectively \cite{agarwal74,Gross1982301,ficek02}.
-Thus, the retarded dipole-dipole interaction coupling describes collective effects, and is in particular important for understanding super-radiance and entanglement in the Dicke model \cite{Gross1982301,dicke54}.
-Explicitly, they are given as \cite{agarwal74,Andrews1987,lehmberg70}, \begin{widetext}
+Accordingly, $\Gamma$ and $\Omega$ are associated with the life time and the energy shift of the (entangled, Dicke) eigenstates $|\psi_+\ra$, $|\psi_-\ra$ (see Appendix \ref{app1}) of the dipole-coupled molecular dimer, respectively \cite{agarwal74,Gross1982301,ficek02}.
+Explicitly, $\Gamma$ and $\Omega$ are given as \cite{agarwal74,Andrews1987,lehmberg70}, \begin{widetext}